pvico/RX-Dual-Power/README.md

 * Uses a magnet to power off the receiver and servos (or use the buttons if you forgot your magnet !).
 * Is small enough (60x40mm) to be placed in most models.
 * Can power the receiver and servos up to 10A.
-* XT30 or XT60 connectors can be soldered directly on the PCB to connect batteries.
+* XT30 or XT60 connectors can be soldered directly on the printed circuit board (PCB) to connect batteries.

 The RX Dual Power uses either S.Port or SBUS2 to communicate with the receiver and will only work with Futaba, FrSky or compatible receivers.
 A transmitter using OpenTX is ideal but not mandatory.
 #